estradjm/Parallel-Gaussian-Blurring/README.md

 # Parallel Gaussian Blurring

-C program that takes a .ppm image and applies a gaussian blur.
+A C program that takes a .ppm image and applies a gaussian blur.

+To compile:
+`make compile

+To clean up object files and executables:
+`make clean`

 #### Example Usage:
 Original image name: in.ppm